Zaynedrift/revenge-exposed/README.md

 # Revenge Exposed
-Not to be confused with [Revenge Xposed](https://github.com/revenge-mod/revenge-xposed), this repository is the location for the images, code and assets for [Revenge Exposed](https://revengeexposed.pages.dev/), a website exposing (not exclusively, but mostly) one of the admins there called "Osumatrix", the creator of [Revanced](https://revanced.app/) and one of the main leaders of the Revenge Client Mod Project.
+Not to be confused with [Revenge Xposed](https://github.com/revenge-mod/revenge-xposed), this repository is the location for the images, code and assets for [Revenge Exposed](https://revengeexposed.pages.dev/), a website exposing (not exclusively, but mostly) someone called "Osumatrix", the creator of [Revanced](https://revanced.app/) and one of the main leaders of the Revenge Client Mod Project.

 Disclaimers:
 - All information in this repository and website is 100% based off personal experience and facts, We are not responsible for any negative effect this has on Revanced, Revenge or the Owners of these projects.